message/iata/AR.md

 - This does not apply to nationals and residents of Argentina.
 5. passengers are subject to a COVID-19 antigen test upon arrival at their own expense.
 6. Until 1 October 2021, passengers are subject to quarantine for 7 days.
+- This does not apply to passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
 7. Effective 2 October 2021, passengers could be subject to quarantine for 7 days.
+- This does not apply to passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.